Quantum-Accelerators/quacc/docs/src/user/advanced/database.md

 If you are using Jobflow to construct your workflows, it will automatically store the results in the database you defined during the [setup process](../../install/advanced/jobflow.md).

-## Without a Workflow Manager
+## With Parsl or No Workflow Manager

-If you're not using a workflow manager, you can still store your results in a database of your choosing.
-For a given recipe, you can store the output summary dictionary in your database using the {obj}`quacc.util.db.results_to_db` function, as shown in the example below.
+If you're using Parsl or not using a workflow manager at all, you can still store your results in a database of your choosing.
+For a given recipe, you can store the final output summary in your database using the {obj}`quacc.util.db.results_to_db` function, as shown in the example below.

 ```python
 from maggma.stores import MongoStore